 Hi!
 I’m Tsh Oxenreider.
-I write books and other sundry, as well as podcast, lead trips, and coach.
-I’m also a nomadic homebody besotted with wanderlust and a 4w5 INTJ Hufflepuff Anglican with more questions than answers, and if you get the gist of what I’m saying with any of those things, you’re my people.
+I write books and other sundry, and am slowly eking out my first novel.
+I also podcast, lead a pilgrimage, and teach English to high schoolers, though my favorite titles are wife and mom.
+I’m a nomadic homebody besotted with wanderlust and a 4w5 INTJ Ravenpuff Christian with more questions than answers, and if you get the gist of what I’m saying with any of those things, you’re my people.

 Part intrepid pilgrim and scrutinizer of cultural oddities, part whimsical homebody and charming troglodyte, my name really and truly is spelled correctly.
 You pronounce it as though there’s an i, like Tish, unless you’re a Starbucks barista, in which you pronounce it Lucy because you give them a fake name to avoid the hassle.

 I love exploring the world, but like you, I don’t get to as often as I’d prefer.
 While the backpacks wait in our closet until our next adventure, stories keep me occupied — books, movies, essays, TV series, podcasts, and beyond.

 B&C is for likeminded folks who want to know and love the world’s nooks and crannies (and the people who live in them), whether it’s by being there first-hand, or with a drink in a favorite chair, absorbed in a great story.
 It’s a space for those who like to explore the good questions about travel, home, faith, placemaking, and really good stories.

 As I wind down The Art of Simple in 2020, I have a starry-eyed vision for B&C in the near future: book excerpts, thoughts on the reading and writing life, more WRLD at Home installments, published chats with friends, and occasional surprise essays, along with what I’m currently sharing — weekly chats about one question, 5 Quick Things, and bonus quarterly essays.
 Soon, soon…